-Few places meld ancient traditions and cutting-edge contemporary culture as well, or as interestingly, as Japan.
+Few places blend ancient traditions and cutting-edge contemporary culture as well, or as interestingly, as Japan.
 Here, you’ll find the height of modernity alongside some of the world’s most beautiful ancient temples and gardens, all woven together by incredible cuisine and one of the most interesting cultural perspectives in Asia.
 Japan is home to true luxury that thrives in an aesthetically delightful surrounding, after all this is the home of cherry blossoms and one of the world’s most affluent cities.
-With Black Tomato we’ll open our little black book and show you some of the most iconic and hidden treasures Japan has to offer.
+And travelling with Black Tomato means that we’ll open our little black book and show you some of the most iconic and hidden treasures that Japan has to offer.

-Touch down in Tokyo the cutting edge capital of fashion, food and design and be met by our guide who will school you in everything you need to know to hit the bustling streets.
+Touch down in Tokyo, the cutting edge capital of fashion, food and design and be met by our guide who will school you in everything you need to know to hit the bustling streets.
 From maps, phrase sheets to good advice and insider tips, your dedicated Black Tomato guide will ensure you set off on the right foot.
-Start the day with a private tour of the fascinating Tsukji Fish Market and snack on the freshest, and in our humble opinion, best sushi in the world.
-The nearby Hamarikyu Gardens are the ideal place for an afternoon stroll before taking a waterbus along the Sumida River to Asakusa to view the Senso-ji, Tokyo’s oldest and most significant temple.
-Electronic buffs will enjoy a stop off at Akihabara, a major electronic, anime, games and otaku shopping district, before retiring to the gorgeous Peninsula hotel.
-After a morning of manicures at your own dressing room nail station, spend the day on a private tour that combines the traditions of ancient Tokyo with the contemporary culture the city is now famous for.
-We’ll take you on a visit to Meiji-jingu, the most important shrine in Tokyo, and the Imperial Palace Gardens all before an afternoon stroll through the trendy districts of Harajuku – yes, the same Harajuku made famous by Gwen Stefani’s lyrics, Omotesando, and Shibuya.Read more
+Start the day with a stroll through the Hamarikyu Gardens before taking a waterbus along the Sumida River to Asakusa to view the Senso-ji, Tokyo’s oldest and most significant temple.
+Tech lovers will enjoy a stop off at Akihabara, a major electronic, anime, games and otaku shopping district, before retiring to the gorgeous Aman Tokyo hotel.
+Tomorrow, you’ll spend the day discovering Tokyo old and new, its ancient traditions and the contemporary culture the city is now famous for.
+To do this, we’ll take you on a visit to Meiji-jingu, the most important shrine in Tokyo, and the Imperial Palace Gardens before an afternoon stroll through the trendy streets of Harajuku.

-Wind through the hills of Mount Fuji and delight in the stunning scenery before arriving at Hakone for peaceful views, spectacular kaiseki cusine and the onsen baths; a traditional experience said to have tremendous healing qualities, which will leave you rejuvenated, relaxed and refreshed.
-Check into your Ryokan accommodation (read: traditional Japanese inn that originated in 1603) at Gora Kardan and enjoy the large rooms, private garden and open-air stone bath and steam sauna.
-After a refreshment in your garden, spend the afternoon visiting the impressive Open Air Museum which houses 300 works by Picasso alone.
-In Japan you can truly expect the unexpected.
-The following day take a tour of the Hakone area and discover great views of Mount Fuji from a cable car or boat but for those wishing to keep their feet firmly on the ground – hiking enthusiasts can walk the ancient route from Tokaido Road to Hakone-Yumoto, a truly magical trek.
+Leaving Tokyo behind, tomorrow you’ll wind through the hills of Mount Fuji, delighting in the stunning scenery, before arriving at Hakone for peaceful views, spectacular kaiseki cuisine and the ritual of onsen; a traditional experience said to have tremendous healing qualities, which will leave you rejuvenated, relaxed and refreshed.
+Check into your Ryokan accommodation (read: traditional Japanese inn that originated in 1603) at Byakudan and enjoy the spectacular views of the forest.
+Refresh before spending the afternoon visiting the impressive Open Air Museum which houses 300 works by Picasso alone.
+In Japan, you can truly expect the unexpected.
+The following day take a tour of the Hakone area and discover great views of Mount Fuji from a cable car or boat or, for those wishing to keep their feet firmly on the ground, hiking enthusiasts can walk the ancient route from Tokaido Road to Hakone-Yumoto, a truly magical trek.

 Like the name suggests the bullet trains in Japan are known for their speed and it will be this rapid transportation that will deliver you into the heart of Kyoto.
 Waste no time with your guide discovering the iconic Golden Pavilion or Ryoanji Zen Garden before ending the day with a moment of zen at the Ninnaji Temple, which is home to one of Kyoto’s loveliest gardens.
 A night at the renowned Hyatt Regency will get you ready for a full day private tour of Gion, where you will catch sight of some of Kyoto’s apprentice geisha on their way to lessons.
 With your guide carve your own pathway through Japan but we’d always recommend stop offs to Nijo castle, the former home of the Shogun (one of the hereditary military dictators of Japan from 1192), Yasaka-jinja Shrine and Maruyama Park, which boasts spectacular temples and even grander views.